taskett/taskett/_posts/2019-08-28-time-anxiety.md

 I’ve tried to relax and it feels like going on withdrawals from a drug.
 I shake, I cry, I get angry.
 I can’t do it.

 So he puts me on metaphorical Nicotene patches for productivity.
-We start experimenting with ways I can feel productive without actually doing anything.
+We start experimenting with ways I can feel productive without actually using my brain.
 During this time, I play so much Pokemon that it’s slightly embarrassing.
 He makes me take cuddle breaks in between work meetings.
 We go for long walks around the park each day after work and lay on the grass, staring at the sky, doing nothing.

 I wish I could tell you that the story ends there, that he taught me how to let go of my time anxiety and we lived happily ever after.

 But I had a serious problem and I wasn’t taking responsibility for getting help for it.
 I kept working in my spare time.
 I denied that I needed help.
 Time anxiety was a key part of my identity.
 Letting go of it meant relearning how I define my worth.
 Letting go of it meant potentially losing my friendship network.
 Letting go of it meant possibly letting my life pass me by.

-#### Ironically, I'd built up an identity around experiencing the entirety of life that in the end cost me so many valuable life experiences.
+#### What I didn't see was that I'd built up an identity around experiencing the entirety of life that in the end cost me so many valuable life experiences.

 Now I’ve eaten the entire Earth, and there’s nothing solid for me to stand upon any longer.
 There is nothing left to eat but a speck of stardust, somewhere just outside my reach; close enough to reach for but far enough away that I will never, ever reach it.